8eomio/Subject-Inpainting/README.md

 │  ├── bbox
 ```

-### Download the pretrained model of Stable Diffusion
+### Download the pretrained model of Paint-by-Example
 We utilize the pretrained Paint-by-Example as initialization, please download the pretrained checkpoints from [PbE pretrained Checkpoints](https://drive.google.com/file/d/15QzaTWsvZonJcXsNv-ilMRCYaQLhzR_i/view?usp=share_link) and save the model to directory `pretrained_models`.

 ### Training Model